fablabedp/fablabedp-wiki/equipment/laser.md

 7. Without any further disassembly, with a drop of lens cleaner on lens cleaning tissue, clean the mirror at the end of the x-axis gantry, and the window of the mirror assembly at the top of the machine.
 8. Replace the side panel.
 9. Clean the z focus probe with a toothbrush and galforce.

+---

+## Troubleshooting

+### Epilog Job Manager

+#### Cannot restore database / database files not visible in open dialog

+Backup existing jobs to a new database file first.

+#### Jobs do not get sent to the laser when printing

+On the Laser System tab, ensure that the machine is selected on the Printer Name drop down menu.